 Summary of Annual Cash Incentive Bonus Payouts.
-Net circulation revenue paid out at 134% of target, and adjusted operating income and net advertising and marketing services revenue paid out at 67.2% and 15.5% of target, respectively.
-Accordingly, Ms. Murray and Mr. Moise received aggregate annual cash incentive bonus payouts of \$77,100 and \$175,727, respectively.
+Net circulation revenue paid out at 101% of target, and adjusted operating expenses and net advertising and marketing services revenue paid out at 158% and 15% of target, respectively.
+Accordingly, Ms. Murray and Mr. Moise received aggregate annual cash incentive bonus payouts of \$104,013 and \$231,401, respectively.

 Long-Term Incentive Compensation.
 In 2018, the Compensation and Management Development Committee approved an all-cash compensation structure for its named executive officers.
 The Compensation and Management Development Committee also approved changes to the vesting and payout schedule of time-based, long-term cash incentive compensation beginning with 2019 grants for its named executive officers.
 The executive officers' long-term, time-based cash incentive (LTCI) awards vest over a two-year period, 50% one year from the date of grant and 50% two years from date of grant.
 LTCI payments are made outside of the ICP.
+In the event of an executive's termination in connection with a change in control or an executive's retirement after age 55 with at least seven years of service, qualification for long-term disability, or death, vesting of all LTCIs is accelerated and payment is made as soon as practicable but no earlier than allowable under Section 409A of the Internal Revenue Code of 1986, as amended (the "Code").

-In developing long-term incentive compensation recommendations for 2021, the Compensation and Management Development Committee's primary focus was to balance dilution caused by equity grants, cost and retention concerns.
-For 2021, the total long-term incentive compensation amount for Ms. Murray and Mr. Moise was granted in the form of LTCIs.
-For Mr. Decherd, no LTCI award was granted in 2021.
-This LTCI compensation structure is intended to accomplish several objectives, including: (1) managing share usage and dilution to acceptable levels; (2) aligning the interests of executives with those of shareholders; (3) providing retention to key executives over a multi-year period; (4) enhancing the Company's ability to recruit executives who can further diversify sources of revenue and grow EBITDA; and (5) ensuring that the total expense incurred is consistent with the value delivered to executives.
+For 2023, the total long-term incentive compensation amount for Ms. Murray and Mr. Moise was granted in the form of LTCIs.
+This LTCI compensation structure is intended to accomplish several objectives, including: (1) aligning the interests of executives with those of shareholders; (2) providing retention to key executives over a multi-year period; (3) enhancing the Company's ability to recruit executives who can further diversify sources of revenue and grow EBITDA; and (4) ensuring that the total expense incurred is consistent with the value delivered to executives.

-LTCI Compensation for 2021.
-The LTCIs granted outside of the ICP in 2021 vested 50% on December 31, 2021.
-The remaining 50% of the 2021 LTCI grants are scheduled to vest on December 31, 2022.
-The following table displays the amounts of the LTCIs granted to Ms. Murray and Mr. Moise in 2021.
-Mr. Decherd opted not to be eligible to receive a 2021 LTCI award.
+LTCI Compensation.
+The LTCIs granted outside of the ICP in 2023 vested 50% on December 31, 2023.
+The remaining 50% of the 2023 LTCI grants are scheduled to vest on December 31, 2024, subject to the applicable NEO's continued service through such date.
+The LTCIs granted outside of the ICP in 2022 vested 50% on December 31, 2023.
+The 2022 award was \$404,250 and \$180,000 for Mr. Moise and Ms. Murray, respectively.
+The following table displays the amounts of the LTCIs granted to Mr. Moise and Ms. Murray in 2023.